Fabrizio-tech/my_projects/README.md

 - effects very realistic, at different lambda different cloud types appear
 - need to add shadows for more realistic effect

+## Project 4:
+### Name:
+**Calories variation model**

+### Language:
+**Python**

+### Description:
+designed a model for weight variation based on simple principles: calories can go up and down, and so is the metabolism.
+When we eat too much the metabolism has no time to respond and so it doesn't consume most of the calories: becomes fat.
+After a while, metabolism catches up and becomes higher, the body so develops inflammations and consumes the extra energy not only with stored fats.

+### Current implementation:
+- model based on differential equation implemented with Newton method
+### Current progress:
+- model does not work,
+- hard to simulate: maybe remove noise
+- I believe it can work